lyft/clutch/docs/advanced/chaos-experimentation.md

 #### Frontend

 The frontend of the framework is completely configurable.
-Below is a sample [frontend config](https://github.com/lyft/clutch/blob/6990b5aa8b1e6a47a33b28e2aaab9783e4e9d084/frontend/packages/app/src/clutch.config.js) which will show the list of experiments and as well as workflow to start/stop an experiment.
+Below is an [example frontend config](https://github.com/lyft/clutch/blob/6990b5aa8b1e6a47a33b28e2aaab9783e4e9d084/frontend/packages/app/src/clutch.config.js) which will show the list of experiments and as well as workflow to start/stop an experiment.

 ```"@clutch-sh/experimentation": {
 module.exports = {